jessies98/jessies98/README.md

 </h2>
 Hi!
-I'm Jessie.
-A motivated and detail-oriented aspiring cybersecurity professional with a background in Mechanical Engineering Technology.
-I'm currently a senior pursuing my bachlors in Information and CyberSecurity Operations.
-I am certified in CompTIA Security+, Network+, Cisco CCNA 200-301 and Microsoft SC-900.
+I'm Jessie, a detail-oriented aspiring cybersecurity professional with a background in Mechanical Engineering Technology.
+I’m currently in my senior year pursuing a bachelor's degree in Information and Cybersecurity Operations.
+I hold certifications in CompTIA Security+, Network+, Cisco CCNA 200-301, and Microsoft SC-900.